-Once you have selected the available date to reserve, RAM Entertainment will issue a contract to the responsible party by email in a PDF file with return instructions.
+Once you have selected the available date to reserve, RAM Entertainment will issue a contract to the responsible party (Purchaser) by email with return instructions.
 You will have 5 days to print, sign and return the contract to RAM Entertainment along with a 50% deposit.
-You may pay the deposit by check or credit card.
-There is a 3.5% service charge on all credit card payments.
-Our bank wire information is also available upon request.
+You may pay the deposit by EFT (Electronic Funds Transfer), Bank Wire, Check or Credit Card / Debit Card.
+There is a 3.65% service charge on all credit card payments.
+Our bank wire information is available upon request.

 3. Is the deposit refundable?

 No, deposits are non-refundable.
 If cancellation by the Purchaser occurs 90 days or less prior the event date, the full contracted amount is still due.